AlbertWhite/site-v2.0/src/data/blogs/passportJS.md

 keyword: "backend"
 ---

-It is a demo for une application full-stack with NodeJS and PassportJS.
+It is a demo for an application full-stack with NodeJS and PassportJS.
 The demo supports login, signup and forget password.

 The dependencies are: